MindShift Gear Backlight 26L review: Versatile and comfortable

 As one of four in a range that differs only by capacity, the Backlight series has one or two unusual features that make it stand out from the crowd.
 Firstly, it’s designed so that you can work out of it while it’s still attached to you.
 Secondly, the Backlight 26L is one of the few backpacks that can also accommodate a full-sized 15-inch MacBook Pro – the industry standard for tethering (but by no means the only solution) – though I ought to say at this point that you can combine both of those benefits simultaneously.

 Straight out of the box, the MindShift Backlight 26L is notable for its weight – or rather, lack of it.
 It weighs next to nothing but Mindshift claims 1.8kg (3.9lb).
 Entry to the camera gear is via the rear, under the well-padded and comfortable harness.
-Not only does this design provide a level of security from potential pick-pockets (if travelling) it means that when working from it the harness and amply padded hip belt isn’t face down in the dirt.
+Not only does this design provide a level of security from potential pick-pockets (if travelling) it also means that when working from it the harness and amply padded hip belt isn’t face down in the dirt.

 As stated earlier you can even access the gear without taking it off – you simply tighten up the padded belt the unhook the harness.
 If it’s really heavy you might want to keep one on!
 Then unzip the back – there’s an elasticated cord to throw over your head to keep it out your way.
 I’ve never really used it that way often, but you could if you need to.